 After implemented this prototype, we send it to LTGame and let staff in there have a try.
 After a week, some feedback are received, and……..

 System evaluation

+With the prototype some tests are also done to evaluate system performance.

-After planning, designing and implementing, we gain some feedback from the users.
+For doing user testing, the system is distribute to users use it.
+After a few weeks, some feedback are received from the users.
 Over 80% users consider this enhance CRM is useful.
 Most of these user also said it is easy to learn the new CRM.
 Some feedback for future improvement such as (… ) are also received.

 Appendix